jnbt/docker-middleman_base/README.md

 # docker-middleman_base

-Combines Ruby and NodeJS to speedup builds.
+Combines Ruby and NodeJS to speed up builds.